ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 	- the `select` method is used to select columns
 	- the `filter` method is used to select rows

-The square brackets `[]` method works similar to `pandas`, but has limited usage in `polars`; it only works in eager mode, and operations on multiple columns are not parallelized.
+The square brackets `[]` method works similar to `Pandas`, but has limited usage in `Polars`; it only works in eager mode, and operations on multiple columns are not parallelized.

 This method is recommended on the following cases:
 -   To extract a scalar value from a `DataFrame`